cds-snc/gcds-docs/src/en/components/notice/use-case.md

 ### Success

-Use the success notice type to:
+Use the success notice role to:

 - Communicate the successful completion of a task.
 - Reinforce positive outcomes or confirmations within the content.